adeng322/basic-trading-bot/README.md

     {"id":"ccd3e117-5d86-4f97-be29-bf000d3f9263","positionId":"aea505b3-...
     Closing a WebSocket due to Disconnected

-Worth to notice: when the bot starts, if the current price is lower than the lower limit price, the bot will printout a message and terminate the connection.
+Worth to notice: when the bot starts, if the current price is lower than the lower-limit price, the bot will print out a message and terminate the websocket connection.

     Connected to server
     Current price: 13920.0